z3lx/genshin-fov-unlock/README.md

 ## Usage
 1. Download the latest release of [`genshin-fps-unlock`](https://github.com/34736384/genshin-fps-unlock/releases) if you haven't already.
 2. Download the `genshin-fov-unlock` plugin from the [releases page](https://github.com/z3lx/genshin-fov-unlock/releases) or build it from source.
-3. Extract the contents of the downloaded archive to a folder of your choice.
+3. Extract the contents of the downloaded archive to a folder of your choice other than the root directory of the FPS unlocker.
 4. Open the `genshin-fps-unlock` executable (`unlockfps_nc.exe`).
 5. Navigate to `Options` → `Settings` → `DLLs` and add the path to the `genshin-fov-unlock.dll` file.

 The plugin should now be loaded the next time the game is launched with `genshin-fps-unlock`.
 By default, the <kbd>left arrow</kbd> and <kbd>right arrow</kbd> keys cycle through the preset field of view values, and the <kbd>down arrow</kbd> key enables or disables the plugin.
+Due to the integrity check at the start of the game, you now also need to manually hook the plugin by pressing <kbd>up arrow</kbd> **when in the loading screen of a domain**.
+Doing this anywhere else may cause the game to crash.
+Repeated presses of <kbd>up arrow</kbd> after the plugin has been hooked will have no effect.
+For more advanced configuration and troubleshooting, refer to the section below.

 ## Configuration
 The plugin's behavior and settings can optionally be customized through the `fov_config.json` file located in the same directory as the DLL.
 The following keys are available for configuration: